 Verification is a process through which DGMM can update the data taken about you and your family during your initial registration with DGMM; it is also an opportunity for you to be given updated and useful information on the services and assistance that you’re entitled to in Turkey as a Syrian national holding temporary protection status.

 Since your registration you may have had changes like new birth, death, marriage, departure from Turkey, or a change of address and contact information.
 This is a good chance for you to ensure that this information is updated.
-DGMM is conducting this now to identify your needs and provide services (including education, healthcare, employment and assistance) accordingly.
+DGMM is conducting this exercise to identify your needs, provide necessary information, and make referrals for your access to services (including education, healthcare, employment and assistance).

 Why should I take part in the verification and what happens if I don’t?

-Taking part is a responsibility that you need to fulfill in order for you and your family to continue to have access to services and assistance extended by our country (Turkey).
-If you do not participate, DGMM may consider that you have left Turkey and will inactivate your temporary protection status.
+Taking part in verification is a responsibility that you need to fulfill in order for you and your family to continue to have access to services and assistance extended by our country (Turkey).
+If you do not participate, DGMM may freeze your temporary protection status.
 This will put you in an illegal status and bar your access to rights, services and the available assistance.

 You will receive a new temporary protection identity card (Kimlik) after your verification has been completed.